 What’s the best attire for a wedding?

-Speaking of the open collar, weddings are a great time to for this look.
-Weddings are that middle ground event where things are leaning formal, but you still have some room to experiment.
+Speaking of the open collar, weddings are a great time to for this look, but it really depends on the formality and what the couple requests.
+For this reason, I’m going to generalize.
+Weddings are usually that middle ground event where things are leaning formal, but you still have some room to experiment.
 They're fun and light.
 You want to balance that with a dress code that says you respect the event and care about the couple.

 Think lighter fabrics, lighter colors, and some minimal patterns.
 Since most weddings are around April-September, these colors will fit right in.

 Air on the side of being dressier rather than underdressed.
 The couple will be happy and you’ll have a better shot of scoring with a bridesmaid if that’s your thing.

 Here are a few outfit ideas for you in descending order for a casual daytime wedding:

 A full lightweight suit, with an open collar shirt and a fun pocket square

 A casual blazer with a striped open-collar shirt and chinos.

 Dark wash jeans paired with a striped or patterned shirt and a casual blazer.